teachingaway/teachingaway.github.io/pages/trademark-services.md

 ### Portfolio Management and Brand Monitoring

 We help corporate clients manage their trademark portfolios and renewal deadlines.
 In addition, we offer infringement monitoring services where we track third party use of similar trademarks.
-We bill a reasonable quarterly fee based on the size and complexity of the trademark portoflio.
+We bill a reasonable quarterly fee based on the size and complexity of the trademark portfolio.

 ## Domain Name Disputes